GraphToxin: Reconstructing Full Unlearned Graphs from Graph Unlearning: Attack Framework Design

 \subsubsection{Global-level Evaluation}

+Global-level evaluation assesses the preservation of joint feature–topology structure of the recovered unlearned subgraph.

-\\ For a single node removal, the graph topology is fixed in GraphToxin.
-There is no need to introduce structural-level evaluation.
-While for multiple node removals, traditional metrics like Area Under Curve (AUC) or Average Precision (AP) focus only on the existence of individual links and fail to capture the holistic structural patterns.
-Instead, we provide the following global-level metrics to jointly evaluate the full feature and topology recovery.
+We assume that the adversary knows the size of the full unlearned graph.
+For single-node removal, the graph topology is fixed, and thus topology-level evaluation is unnecessary.
+For multiple-node removal, traditional link-wise reconstruction metrics like Area under Curve (AUC) and Average Precision (AP) fail to capture holistic structural patterns.
+Therefore, we adopt the following global-level evaluation metrics:

-\textbf{Embedding Distance (ED)} During message passing, node embedding inherently encodes node features, and local and high-level structural patterns.
-Consequently, quantifying the similarity between the node embeddings of the recovered and ground-truth deleted graphs provides a more holistic view compared to single-modality metrics.
-We consider the squared quadratic Wasserstein distance (p=2) \cite{vaserstein1969markov} to measure this similarity, denoted as $W_2(\tilde{H}^k,H^k)$.
+\textbf{Embedding Distance (ED)} Node embeddings encode both node features and multi-hop structural patterns.
+Consequently, we measure the similarity between the embeddings of the recovered and ground-truth unlearned graphs, which are both extracted from the original GNN model, denoted as $\tilde{H}^k,H^k$, respectively.
+Here, $k$ is the number of GNN layers, usually $k=2$.
+We leverage the squared quadratic Wasserstein distance (p=2) \cite{vaserstein1969markov} to quantify this similarity, defined as $\mathrm{ED}=W_2^2(\tilde{H}^k,H^k)$.

-\textbf{Pyramid Match Graph Kernel (PMGK)} PMGK is a robust measure for graph matching \cite{pmgk}.
-It can capture structural similarities across multiple scales, from local motifs to global community structures.
-Specifically, we discretize the continuous embeddings of the recovered and ground-truth graphs into a set of discrete labels via K-means clustering, thus grouping nodes with similar structural or semantic patterns.
-Finally, we create a multi-resolution histogram of these labels of each graph and then take a weighted sum of the intersections of these two histograms.
-In our experiment, we utilize the grakel library \cite{grakel} to compute PMGK.
+\textbf{Pyramid Match Graph Kernel (PMGK)} PMGK is a robust measure for graph matching \cite{pmgk}, which captures structural similarity across multiple scales.
+Specifically, we first discretize continuous node embeddings of the recovered and ground-truth graphs into a set of discrete labels via K-means clustering, thereby grouping nodes with similar structural or semantic patterns.
+We then create a multi-resolution histogram of these labels of each graph and then take a weighted sum of the intersections of these two histograms.
+In our experiment, PMGK is computed using the grakel library \cite{grakel}.